KANUBALAD/kanubala.github.io/cv.md

 <td></td>
 <td markdown="1">
-[Heidelberg Laureate Forum (HLF)](https://www.heidelberg-laureate-forum.org/)

-The HLF is a networking conference where 200 carefully selected young researchers in mathematics and computer science spend a week interacting with the laureates of the disciplines: recipients of the Abel Prize, ACM A.M.
-Turing Award, ACM Prize in Computing, Fields Medal and Nevanlinna Prize.
-Established in 2013, the HLF is annually organized by the Heidelberg Laureate Forum Foundation (HLFF)
+[Heidelberg Laureate Forum (HLF)](https://www.heidelberg-laureate-forum.org/) The **Heidelberg laureate Forum** is an annual networking event that brings together laureates in the field of mathematics and computer science (Abel Prize, ACM A.M.
+Turing Award, ACM Prize in Computing, Fields Medal and Nevanlinna Prize.)  and 200 carefully selected young researchers in these disciplines for a week in the mountainous city of Heidelberg.
 </td>
 </tr>